Welcome to the FM-DW modules page ! |

 When reset, the status LED will turn green and the setup can be performed again.

-FM-DW 2.1 / 2.2 test/reset mode:
+FM-DW 2.1 / 2.2 / 3.0 Test & Reset:

-This mode can be accessed at any time by pressing the button for at least two seconds.
+the button for at least two seconds.

 The LED on the FM-DW 2.2 module flashes green when the button can be released.